objektwerks/akka/README.md

 Simulation
 ----------
->The Akka cluster simulation is modeled from a brewery, to include a brew meister, brewer and staged brewing process.
-The entire process works as follows:
+>The Akka cluster simulation is modeled from a brewery, to include a brew meister, brewer and staged brewing process, which works as follows:

 1. brew meister --- recipe ---> brewery
 2. brewery --- recipe ---> brewer